 Continuing south on country roads, the ADT passes through the town of Sherr and on to Jordan Run and U.S. Forest Service Road FR 75, which climbs steeply onto the Allegheny Front in Monongahela National Forest.
 At 3,500 to 4,000 feet, this segment is the highest elevation that the ADT will reach east of the Rockies.
 The ADT traveler will soon know why West Virginia is called the Mountain State!

 The Dolly Sods Wilderness Area is unique in that it resembles the Canadian tundra.
 It can snow here during any month of the year.
 This raised plateau provides panoramic vistas of the Allegheny Mountains.
-On a dirt road, the ADT goes south from Bear Rocks past Red Creek Campground, then descends to Laneville and through Canaan Valley Resort State Park.
+From Bear Rocks the ADT passes Red Creek Campground before crossing Dolly Sods.
+It then descends to Canaan Valley Resort State Park.
 The ADT intersects the 290-mile Allegheny Trail at Canaan Valley and follows it to Blackwater Falls State Park.
 The park gets its name from the five-story-high falls on the Blackwater River as it tumbles down Blackwater Canyon.
 Still in the Monongahela National Forest, the ADT continues on to Hendricks.
-From Hendricks to Parsons the route is on the Dry Fork Rail-Trail.
 Country roads provide the route to Nestorville, through Moatsville to Tygart Lake State Park.

 Nestorville to Wilsonburg